wybo/agentbase/README.md

 #### Documentation

-Currently the documentation is hosted directly on github via the [htmlpreview](https://github.com/htmlpreview/htmlpreview.github.com) project using the docco generated html found in the doc/ directory.
-One exception it the template.html file in the top level directory.
+Currently the documentation is hosted directly on github via the [rawgithub](https://rawgithub.com/) project using the docco generated html found in the doc/ directory.
+One exception is the template.html file in the top level directory.

-[**util.coffee**](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/docs/util.html): is the base module for all of the miscellaneous functions used by the rest of the project.
+[**util.coffee**](https://rawgithub.com/backspaces/agentscript/master/docs/util.html): is the base module for all of the miscellaneous functions used by the rest of the project.

-[**shapes.coffee**](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/docs/shapes.html): is a simple agent shapes module containing the default shapes and a few functions for getting the named shapes and adding your own shapes.
+[**shapes.coffee**](https://rawgithub.com/backspaces/agentscript/master/docs/shapes.html): is a simple agent shapes module containing the default shapes and a few functions for getting the named shapes and adding your own shapes.

-[**agentset.coffee**](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/docs/agentset.html) is the core array subclass used by patches, agents, and links.
+[**agentset.coffee**](https://rawgithub.com/backspaces/agentscript/master/docs/agentset.html) is the core array subclass used by patches, agents, and links.

-[**agentsets.coffee**](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/docs/agentsets.html) contains the three subclasses of AgentSet: Patches, Agents, and Links along with the three classes they manage: Patch, Agent, and Link.
+[**agentsets.coffee**](https://rawgithub.com/backspaces/agentscript/master/docs/agentsets.html) contains the three subclasses of AgentSet: Patches, Agents, and Links along with the three classes they manage: Patch, Agent, and Link.

-[**model.coffee**](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/docs/model.html) is the top level integration for all the agentsets and is subclassed by all user models.
+[**model.coffee**](https://rawgithub.com/backspaces/agentscript/master/docs/model.html) is the top level integration for all the agentsets and is subclassed by all user models.

-[**template.html**](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/docs/template.html) is a trivial subclass of Model showing the basic structure how you build your own models.
+[**template.html**](https://rawgithub.com/backspaces/agentscript/master/docs/template.html) is a trivial subclass of Model showing the basic structure how you build your own models.
 In addition, the models/ directory contains 10 simple models used in teaching NetLogo.
-You can [run the model here.](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/template.html)
+You can [run the model here.](https://rawgithub.com/backspaces/agentscript/master/template.html)

 #### Sample Models

 The models/ directory contains tiny models used to test the system and offer examples to get started with.
-These also use the htmlpreview project to view directly on github.
+I also use the rawgithub project to view directly on github.
+These usually print to the console.log, so opening the developer's javascript console will show model information.

-[**ants.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/ants.html) Ant foraging with nest and food pheromone diffusion.
+[**ants.html**](https://rawgithub.com/backspaces/agentscript/master/models/ants.html) Ant foraging with nest and food pheromone diffusion.

-[**buttons.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/buttons.html) Stuart Kauffman's example of randomly connecting pairs of buttons in a pile resulting in a tipping point.
+[**buttons.html**](https://rawgithub.com/backspaces/agentscript/master/models/buttons.html) Stuart Kauffman's example of randomly connecting pairs of buttons in a pile resulting in a tipping point.

-[**diffusion.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/diffusion.html) Agents randomly flying on a patch grid dropping a color which is diffused over the grid.
+[**diffusion.html**](https://rawgithub.com/backspaces/agentscript/master/models/diffusion.html) Agents randomly flying on a patch grid dropping a color which is diffused over the grid.

-[**fire.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/fire.html) A CA based spread of fire showing burn behavior.
+[**fire.html**](https://rawgithub.com/backspaces/agentscript/master/models/fire.html) A CA based spread of fire showing burn behavior.

-[**flock.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/flock.html) The classic "boids" model where agents use three simple rules resulting in realistic flocking.
+[**flock.html**](https://rawgithub.com/backspaces/agentscript/master/models/flock.html) The classic "boids" model where agents use three simple rules resulting in realistic flocking.

-[**gridpath.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/gridpath.html) One of Knuth's great puzzles on the probability of all Manhattan  traversals diagonally traversing a grid.
+[**gridpath.html**](https://rawgithub.com/backspaces/agentscript/master/models/gridpath.html) One of Knuth's great puzzles on the probability of all Manhattan  traversals diagonally traversing a grid.

-[**linktravel.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/linktravel.html) Agents traversing a graph of nodes and links.
+[**linktravel.html**](https://rawgithub.com/backspaces/agentscript/master/models/linktravel.html) Agents traversing a graph of nodes and links.

-[**nbody.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/nbody.html) Nonlinear gravitation of n bodies.
+[**nbody.html**](https://rawgithub.com/backspaces/agentscript/master/models/nbody.html) Nonlinear gravitation of n bodies.

-[**prefattach.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/prefattach.html) Example of a dynamic graph with new links preferentially attaching to nodes with most links.
+[**prefattach.html**](https://rawgithub.com/backspaces/agentscript/master/models/prefattach.html) Example of a dynamic graph with new links preferentially attaching to nodes with most links.
 This results in a power-law distribution.

-[**tspga.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/tspga.html) A Traveling Sales Person solution via a Genetic Algorithm showing the rapid conversion of stochastic methods.
+[**tspga.html**](https://rawgithub.com/backspaces/agentscript/master/models/tspga.html) A Traveling Sales Person solution via a Genetic Algorithm showing the rapid conversion of stochastic methods.

 #### Sample Models Format